zyh-uaiaaaa/Erasing-Attention-Consistency/README.md

 **Frequently asked questions**

 Changing backbone to ResNet-18 should first tune the learning rate in order to acquire high classification accuracy.
 More details can be found in the closed issues.
+The pretrained ResNet-18 model can be found in [this github repository](https://github.com/zyh-uaiaaaa/Relative-Uncertainty-Learning).

+Previous pretrained ResNet-50 is unavailable, the new pretrained model can be downloaded from [here](https://drive.google.com/file/d/1yQRdhSnlocOsZA4uT_8VO0-ZeLXF4gKd/view?usp=sharing).

 **Citation**